djanovec/MidlandCode-C1/Week 5 - April 22nd through April 26th/04-22-19 - Observables, Subscriptions, and API Consumption/Classwork/classwork.md

 * If a user is typing a bunch but at the end of typing the value doesn't change, then don't send a new request.
 * Also add a counter on the page (using observables) that shows how long the user has been on the page.

+## Not the required order but possibly the easiest.
+1. Sign up for an API Key through Giphy
+2. Look at the Giphy Docs to see what kind of format the data will be returned in from the API
+3. BUild the template for the single component.
+4. Create a simple HTTP.GET request with a button click to make sure you have http syntax down.
+5. Set up the timer (for how long they've been on the page) observable
+6. Add the extra functionality such as calling on change or with data typed / etc.